Adv-R-Programming/Adv-R-Reader/content/class_worksheets/04_functions/_index.en.md

 far an see how they tick.
 All you have to do is enter the function into the console, and remove the `()` where the arguments go.
 Let’s look at our friend `table()` by typing `table` into the console and hitting enter.
-You should see the following (click the code fold button to see):
+You should see the following (click the green “Code” fold button to see):

 <details>
 <summary>Code</summary>